ryanwentzel/ryanlwentzel.com/_posts/2014-12-07-head-and-heart.md

 > human intellect for the sake of exalting the affections, as if the reason had fallen deeper than the will.
 > It cannot be a pious act to underrate those powers which were given by him who made the soul in his image.
 We must speculate.
 > ***The heart is famished by an idle intellect***.
-> --- Charles Hodge, "The Theology of the Intellect and That of the Feelings," 654 (emphasis added).
+> --- Charles Hodge, The Theology of the Intellect and That of the Feelings (emphasis added).